 - Independent corporate director.

-List of Services that Chris, David and Andrew lead, manage and prepare the necessary documentation and/or analysis for:
+List of Services that Chris, David, Krista and Andrew* lead, manage and prepare the necessary documentation and/or analysis for:

 Structuring, preparation and management of commercial transactions: mergers, acquisitions, IPOs, RTOs, qualifying transactions, listing on the TSX Venture Exchange or the CSE, reorganizations, plans of arrangement, options/earn-ins, royalty agreements, joint ventures, streaming and offtake agreements, share and asset purchases and sales, secured transactions on resources assets, First Nations agreements, debt and equity financing, flow-through share agreements, power purchase agreements, engineering, construction, mining service, operating, milling, smelter, refining and sale agreements, personnel, supplier and aviation agreements for resource camps